-Building on the successful ``forward physics" tune of \pythia{}~8, efforts are underway to produce a first ``air shower" tune from HEP data.
-Notable ongoing examples include the \pythia{}~8 ``Wuppertal" tune discussed in~\cite{Gaudu:2024mkp}, and a combined analysis of LHC, LEP, and fixed-target data, presented in~\cite{Windau:2025min}.
-The goal is to more accurately describe the processes important for air shower simulations, such as forward hadron production measured \eg by LHCb and NA61 , as well as the total and inelastic cross sections in different collision systems , spanning several orders of magnitude in energy.
-For the full set of measurements suggested for the tuning, see \autoref{tab:rivet_table} in \autoref{app:tuning}.
-The tune parameters will be fixed step-by-step for each collision system, beginning with \eeColl to fix fragmentation and hadronization parameters, progressing to \ppColl, \pipmpColl and \KpmpColl for for parameters associated with hadronic structure, moving to \pAColl and \pipmAColl, and finally with \AAColl for nucleon structure and collective effects.
-This is partially done for manually tuned models, see \autoref{tab:generators_short}.
-Ideally, the nucleus $A$ should be in the CNO group, since nitrogen is the most abundant nucleus in the atmosphere, and intermediate-mass nuclei are abundant in the flux of ultra-high-energy cosmic rays near the spectral cutoff.
-To achieve a more accurate model of an air shower development, we tune to \pAColl, \pipmAColl, and \AAColl to constrain the first interaction, and in turn, to \pipmpColl, \KpmpColl, and \ppColl for secondary interactions.
-Therefore, the recent proton-oxygen runs at the LHC will provide important validation data set and a future reference point at the TeV scale for this and subsequent tunings.
-Parameters related to beam remnants and hadronization are highly relevant for the tuning, as is the dependence of the parameters on the CM energy of the collision system.
-This is because the CM energy must be extrapolated to higher projectile energies.
+Starting from different configurations and tunes of \pythia~8~\cite{Christiansen:2015yqa,Skands:2014pea}, a good description of the LHCf data was obtained by adjusting the hadronization model and the parameters of the so-called beam remnants using \rivet and the \textsc{Apprentice} toolkit~\cite{Fieg:2023kld}.
+Building on the successful ``forward tune" of \pythia~8, efforts are underway to produce a first ``air shower" tune.
+The aim is to better describe the processes important for air shower simulations, namely the forward hadron production measured e.g.\ by LHCb and NA61~\cite{LHCf:2015nel,LHCf:2015rcj,LHCf:2020hjf,LHCf:2017fnw,Piparo:2023yam,LHCb:2013gmv,LHCb:2016qpe,LHCb:2019avm,LHCb:2021abm,LHCb:2021vww,LHCb:2022dmh,EHSNA22:1990vem,EHSNA22:1991dhh,NA49:2005qor,NA49:2009brx,NA61SHINE:2017fne,NA61SHINE:2017vqs,NA61SHINE:2019aip,NA61SHINE:2022tiz}, as well as the total and inelastic cross sections in different collision systems~\cite{Carroll:1975xf,Carroll:1978vq,Carroll:1978hc,Burq:1982ja,NA22:1987lmr,EHSNA22:1988fqa,}, spanning several orders of magnitude in energy (for the full set of measurements, see~\autoref{tab:rivet_table} in \autoref{app:tuning}).
+To achieve this goal, the tuning parameters have to be determined step by step for each collision system, starting with \ppColl, then \pipmpColl/\KpmpColl, followed by \pAColl and \piAColl, and ending with \AAColl.
+The nucleus $A$ should ideally be of the CNO group, since nitrogen is the most abundant nucleus in the atmosphere, and intermediate-mass nuclei are abundant in the UHECR flux near the spectral cutoff.
+Therefore, the upcoming proton-oxygen runs at the LHC will provide an important validation data set and future reference point at the TeV scale for this and subsequent tunings.
+Parameters related to beam remnants and hadronization are highly relevant for the tuning, as well as the dependence of the parameters on the CM energy of the collision system, since this has to be extrapolated to higher projectile energies.
 It will also be important to arrive at a tune that describes the mid- and forward-rapidity data without major inconsistencies.